CIFR

 Cipher Digital Is Burning $1.5 Billion in Cash While Betting Everything on an HPC Pivot

-Cipher Digital just signed a hyperscale data center lease, secured a new credit facility, and told investors the future is in high-performance computing.
-In the same week, an insider filed an SEC form disclosing a $604,125 share sale.
-When a company's executives sell stock days after announcing what's supposed to be the most bullish catalyst in the company's history, you should pay less attention to the press release and more attention to the brokerage confirmation.
+Cipher Digital signed a hyperscale data center lease last week, closed a new credit facility, and told investors the future is in high-performance computing.
+Days later, an insider filed an SEC form disclosing a $604,125 share sale.
+When executives sell stock the same week they announce what they call a transformative deal, the brokerage confirmation tells you more than the press release.

 Signal snapshot